Nobody Knows What You’re Doing

 “You must have magic robots that somehow stole my email address because I have no idea how I started receiving your emails.
 In fact I just kept deleting them.
 For six months.

-After six weeks of nearly daily marketing my work, hitting several bestsellers lists, and outselling every other book I’d ever published — combined — I finally slowed down.
+After six weeks of nearly daily marketing, hitting several bestsellers lists, and outselling every other book I’d ever published — combined — I finally slowed down.

 It was around this time that I casually mentioned on Facebook a comment that a reviewer had left about my book.